 On the other hand, if you are already certain that you want a divorce and are wondering whether or not mediation is for you, keep reading.
 You can find lots of information on this website, and next month, we’ll take a closer look at readiness for mediation.

 Do you have questions about divorce mediation?
 One of our caring and experienced mediators can help you decide.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.